-The form is easy to fill out and doesn’t need to be submitted to the IRS.
-However, if your contractor doesn’t fill out a W-9 form, you may face challenges reporting their earnings to the IRS, and in some cases, you’ll be forced to withhold taxes.
+The form is easy to complete and doesn’t need to be submitted to the IRS.
+However, if your contractor doesn’t fill out a W-9 form, you may face challenges reporting their earnings to the IRS—and in some cases, you may be forced to withhold taxes.

 How W-9 Forms Work

-Contractors either print their W-9 forms or receive a blank one from the company that hires them.
-Either way, they should fill it out and submit it to you before you pay them.
-The form requests their tax identification number (TIN), which can be the contractor’s Social Security number or employer identification number (EIN).
-You will need this number when filling out Form 1099 at the end of the year to report the contractor’s gross earnings.
+Contractors fill out the W-9 form, which they can either print or complete online, and then submit it to you before you pay them.
+The form requests their tax identification number (TIN)—either the contractor’s Social Security number or employer identification number (EIN) if they are paying taxes under a business entity.
+You will need this number when filling out an IRS Form 1099 at the end of the year to report the contractor’s gross earnings.

-You do not need to pay taxes for contractors (or employer taxes for your business), but you do need to report their earnings if they exceed $600 per year.
-In this case, you’ll send 1099 copies to both the IRS and contractor.
+Did you know?
+You do not need to calculate and pay taxes for contractors, but you do need to report their earnings if they exceed $600 per year.
+Learn more about how the IRS Form 1099 works and where to report it.

-Any contractors you hire who are expected to earn more than $600 in a year should fill out a W-9 form before doing work for your company.
+Any contractor you hire (regardless of how much you expect them to earn) should fill out a W-9 form before doing work for your company.
 Contractors are defined as people who work independently, with control over how and when they complete tasks (within reason)—and they don’t receive employee benefits.

 Contractors include independent workers, LLCs, C or S Corporations, Partnerships, and Trusts or Estates.
 If you need to file a 1099 at the end of the year to report a person’s or entity’s earnings, then you need to have them fill out a Form W-9.

-If you plan on paying a contractor more than $600 in a year, you should have them fill out the Form W-9 before paying them.
-However, you must receive the W-9 before the 1099-MISC filing deadline (Jan.
-31 of the year following payment).
+Note, however, that you must receive the W-9 before the 1099-MISC filing deadline (Jan.
+31 of the year following).
 For example, if a contractor fulfilled their contract and received pay on May 31, 2020, you must receive the W-9 well in advance of Jan.
 31, 2021, because that’s the deadline you have to meet for submitting 1099 forms.

 If a contractor fails to submit the W-9 or submits it with the wrong information, they could be subject to a penalty.